austinmao/reduxity/README.md

 ### A Few Gotchas

-* [Zenject](https://github.com/modesttree/Zenject) can take some time to decipher.
+[Zenject](https://github.com/modesttree/Zenject) can take some time to decipher.
 Here are a few gotchas:
-** Need a reference to a GameObject?
+* Need a reference to a GameObject?
 On the GameObject, go to Add Component > ZenjectBindingScript.
 Then, change the Component > Size to `1` and then drag the GameObject into `Element 0`.
 Then, inject and use the bound instance without needing to do `GetComponent` or `public GameObject`.
-** Make sure you are dragging the actual GameObject you want a reference to.
+* Make sure you are dragging the actual GameObject you want a reference to.
 If it is the `CharacterController`, do not drag in the `Transform`.
-** You can also bind a GameObject directly to a script by dragging the script into the `Element 0`.
+* You can also bind a GameObject directly to a script by dragging the script into the `Element 0`.
-** If you have multiple injected GameObjects of the same type, you should give an `ID` in the `ZenjectBindingScript`.
+* If you have multiple injected GameObjects of the same type, you should give an `ID` in the `ZenjectBindingScript`.
 Then, you can reference this injected GameObject by ID via an [Identifier](https://github.com/modesttree/Zenject#identifiers).

-## Process without Zenject
+## How to Use without Zenject

 Note: Direct injection via Zenject is the preferred method for using this library.